Vigneshkalithas/Daily-Tasks/ArrayMetthods.md

 ```

-# array.every()
+## array.every()

--The JavaScript Array every() method checks if all the array elements pass the given test function.
+- The JavaScript Array every() method checks if all the array elements pass the given test function.

 *syntax*
 ```js